 “Give her money?
 So she can spend it on what?
 What about everyone else?- No.”

 “If she would just leave, I wouldn’t have to think about this; I could just focus on corn!
-Oh Lord, is that a little boy behind her??"
+Oh Lord, is

 “ I can ask her how she is, just talk to her with the few phrases of Khmer I know, but how do you ask someone begging how they are doing?
 That seems cruel!”